roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 * ``auto`` -- select most appropriate backend automatically
 * ``builtin`` -- CPU-intensive, good-quality, high-precision built-in resampler
 * ``speex`` -- fast, good-quality, low-precision resampler based on SpeexDSP
-* ``speexdec`` -- very fast, medium-quality, medium-precision resampler combining SpeexDSP for base rate conversion with decimation for clock drift compensation
+* ``speexdec`` -- very fast, medium-quality, medium-precision resampler combining SpeexDSP for base rate conversion, and decimation for clock drift compensation

 Here, quality reflects potential distortions introduced by resampler, and precision reflects how accurately resampler can apply scaling and hence how accurately we can tune latency.

-For very low latency or very low latency error, you usually need to use ``builtin`` backend.
+For very low or very precise latency, you usually need to use ``builtin`` backend.
 If those factors are not critical, you may use ``speex`` resampler to reduce CPU usage. ``speexdec`` backend is a compromise for situations when both CPU usage and latency are critical, and quality is less important.

 If receiver-side latency tuning is disabled (by default it's enabled), resampler precision is not relevant, and ``speex`` is almost always the best choice.